Domestic Violence Likely to Increase During Pandemic

 Abuse Is More Likely During a Pandemic

-According to the National Domestic Violence Hotline, there were actually fewer reports of domestic violence when the lockdowns in the U.S. started.
-But the organization's CEO believes that is because it's more difficult for victims to report because their abusers are always around.
+According to the National Domestic Violence Hotline, at the very beginning of the lockdown, there were fewer reports of domestic violence but that may have been because it is more difficult for victims to call for help when their abusers are always around.

 Help Is Still Available for Victims

-No matter what type of abuse is happening, it's extremely important that victims have the resources to help them, such as shelters, hotlines, therapists, and counselors.
-Though they may be more difficult to find during the pandemic, most resources are still available by phone and online.
+No matter what type of abuse is happening, it's extremely important that victims have the resources to help them, including access to shelters, hotlines, therapy, and counseling services.
+Resources may be more difficult to find during the pandemic but many resources are still available by phone and online.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help